 Counterparty risks: occurs if a counterparty fails to fulfil its obligations to the Fund, for example, by not paying an agreed amount or do not deliver the securities as agreed.

-The Fund uses CSA (Credit Support Annex) agreements in order to minimize the credit risk on the Fund's counterparties.
+The Fund uses CSA agreements (Credit Support Annex) to manage counterparty risk in OTC derivatives trading.
+The CSA agreement governs how and when collateral is to be posted between the Fund and its counterparties.